What does secure code execution for AI agents actually require?

 What happens to agent state after a run completes?+

-The environment can be torn down entirely when a run completes.
-Snapshot-based preservation and restoration are part of the planned lifecycle model.
-The state boundary stays clean; filesystem writes and package installs from one run do not leak into unrelated workloads.
+The environment can be torn down entirely when a run completes, or it can persist between runs so files, installed packages, and generated artifacts carry forward.
+Either way the state boundary stays clean: filesystem writes and package installs from one run do not leak into unrelated workloads.

 Can I restrict which external services an agent can reach?+

-Yes.
-Network policy is part of the agent's control plane configuration.
-You define which domains and endpoints the agent can contact, so outbound access is intentional rather than open by default.
+Network policy is a planned part of the agent's control plane configuration.
+The direction is to let you define which domains and endpoints each agent can reach, so outbound access is intentional rather than open by default.
+Today the boundary is scoped per environment; allow-list controls are on the roadmap.

 Secure Execution in the Spinup Runtime